-- The notification process will remain the same and exporters will continue to be given a 30-day period to familiarize themselves with the updates to the controls published in the Guide.
+- As indicated in 2021, the notification process remains the same and exporters will continue to be given a 30-day period to familiarize themselves with the updates to the controls published in the Guide.

-- Canada's robust risk assessment framework for the review of export permit applications will not change as a result of this amendment.
+- Canada's robust risk assessment framework for the review of export permit applications has not changed as a result of this amendment.

 Understanding the Export Control List (ECL)

 The goods and technology controlled for export are mainly determined through commitments made with international partners in the various multilateral export control and non-proliferation regimes.
 The four regimes are: